pmarques-dev/PicoEncoder/README.md

 To compensate for unbalanced phase sizes, the sub-step position assigned to each hardware step transition is not a multiple of 64 but instead depends on the phase size calibration.
 The lower bound of phase 0 is always a multiple of 256, though.

+## References

+The base algorithm for PicoEncoder (using variable acquisition window and quadrature phase recovery) comes from this paper: [Improving Incremental Encoder Measurement: Variable Acquisition Window and Quadrature Phase Compensation to Minimize Acquisition Errors](https://bibliotecadigital.ipb.pt/bitstream/10198/15052/4/Improving...Acquisition_Errors.pdf)

+The actual implementation deviates considerably from the paper, as it tries to make the best possible use of the PIO hardware and minimize CPU intervention.